Get your Bone Health Essentials supplements with 20% off!

 Bones also respond to weight training exercises.
 Weigh training provides force through the contraction of muscles.
 When the muscles contract, they pull on the bone, causing additional stress that results in stimulating bone production and growth.

-Advice for the sedentary, the aging and those with weakened bones
+Advice for the sedentary, the aging, and those with weakened bones

-I recommend a 3 phased graduated approach to increasing your bone strength, beginning with low impact, multidirectional exercises (marching, shallow stepping, walking), leading to increasingly higher impact activities (stair stepping, walking hills, supported jumping) and then full impact activities (jumping, hopping, running) only if you are able.
+I recommend a 3 phased graduated approach to increasing your bone strength, beginning with low-impact, multidirectional exercises (marching, shallow stepping, walking), leading to increasingly higher impact activities (stair stepping, walking hills, supported jumping) and then full-impact activities (jumping, hopping, running) only if you are able.
 Weight training, along with balance training, are also important additions to any exercise routine.

-Check out my bone building exercise progression.
+Check out my bone-building exercise progression.

 Where I come in

-Keep surfing my website for more information about best approaches to building bone health.
+Keep surfing my website for more information about the best approaches to building bone health.
 To schedule an appointment with me, reach out to me at (703) 738-4230 or email me at susan@nurturedbones.com.

 Susan Brady